Nagasone Kotetsu: Fake sword

 Perhaps one of the most famed Kotetsu blades was a fake: that of Kondō Isami, the commander of the late Edo-era patrol force called Shinsengumi.
 However, this sword was not a Kotetsu, but instead a sword made by the foremost smith of that era (known in Japanese swordmaking history as the shinshin-to era), Minamoto Kiyomaro, and bearing a forged Kotetsu signature made by master signature-faker Hosoda Heijirō.

 Name change

 Nagasone Okisato took the name Kotetsu upon taking the Buddhist tonsure in Edo, at Kan'eiji Temple, in the Ueno district.
-He was active in the Kantō Region for some time, as well as in Edo itself, passing away in 1678.
+He was active in the Kantō Region for some time, as well as in Edo itself, dying in 1678.
 Two of his most prominent students and successors were Nagasone Okinao and Nagasone Okihisa.

 Popular uses

-"Kotetsu" is used as a name for swords in various anime, manga, and video game series, such as Vagabond, Rurouni Kenshin, One Piece and Black Cat.
+"Kotetsu" is used as a name for swords in various anime, manga, and video game series, such as Vagabond, Rurouni Kenshin, Kimetsu no Yaiba, One Piece and Black Cat.

 The Kōtetsu (formerly the Confederate warship CSS Stonewall) was a Japanese navy ironclad in the Boshin War.